Passenger bill of rights: New rules for air travel start Monday

 Gabor Lukacs, founder of the advocacy group Air Passenger Rights, has argued that the new regulations still leave Canada well behind the U.S. and Europe in granting power to passengers.

-Lukacs has argued that tarmac delays should be capped at 90 minutes and refunds should be offered for all delays and cancellations, regardless of whether the airline had control over them or not.
+Lukacs has argued that tarmac delays should be capped at 90 minutes and refunds should be offered for all delays and cancellations outside of extreme circumstances.

 In the case of Swoop, which cancelled 23 flights over six days this month, the fact the engine problem was not discovered during routine maintenance meant the airline would not owe its passengers any extra compensation.